 Submissions that include systems implementation and their performance evaluation are particularly encouraged.
 The review process will be double-blind.
 Papers will be judged on novelty, significance, clarity, relevance, and correctness.
 A best paper award will be presented to one or more outstanding papers from the conference.

 We also welcome short Position Papers on any of the above topics, which will be judged separately from papers in the research track of the conference.

 By submitting a paper, you agree that at least one of the authors will attend the conference to present it.

-Papers must be in PDF format and must be submitted here.
-Do not email submissions.
+Papers must be in PDF format and must be submitted at here.
+No email submissions will be accepted.

 The program committee is also soliciting industry and academic position papers that describe current advances and challenges in edge computing practice and academic research.
-Such papers should follow the above submission instructions, with the exception that they may be no longer than 6 single spaced 8.5" x 11" pages, including figures and tables, plus as many pages as needed for references, using 10-point type on 12-point (single-spaced) leading, two-column format, Times Roman or a similar font, within a text block 6.5" wide x 9" deep.
+Such papers should follow the above submission instructions, with the exception that they may be no longer than 6 single-spaced 8.5" x 11" pages.
 Furthermore, the title of the paper should include the words: "Position Paper: XXX", where XXX is the actual title of the paper.